julianschuler/keyboards/concavum-v2/README.md

 openscad -o bottom_plate.dxf bottom_plate_to_dxf.scad
 ```

-Note that the bottom plate is the same for both halves.
-It has to be printed or cut twice, ideally mirrored.
-For my build, I ordered the bottom plates to be laser cut out of 3mm aluminum.
+For my build, I ordered the bottom plates to be laser cut out of 3mm thick aluminum sheet.

 ### PCBs